almoraru/machine-learning-c/README.md

 ## 📜 The Evolution

-This project documents the journey from "Unga Bunga" logic to Industry Standard:
+This project documents the journey from "Caveman's" logic to Industry Standard:

 1.  **Level 1: The Guesser.** Randomly wiggling weights (Finite Difference).
 2.  **Level 2: The Architect.** Building a generic Matrix engine.